-Program Evaluation Recommendation Humanity, Fresno for the acquisition, construction, and sale of two single-family developments.
-Country Meadows, developed by Habitat for Humanity, including eight single-family residences for sale to eligible low- moderate income households in the nearby community of Riverdale.
-Program 8: Preserving Assisted Housing Preserving the existing affordable housing stock is a cost- effective approach to providing affordable housing in Huron.
+Program Evaluation Recommendation housing development, the City adopted Ordinance 369 on April 6, 2016.
+The City seeks partnerships with cities and other agencies to discuss opportunities for affordable housing development, including farmworker housing. as Del Rey, Biola, and Riverdale, which include many residents who are in the Very Low and Low- Income categories, including farmworkers.
+In 2020, the County approved HOME funds to Self-Help Enterprises and Habitat for Humanity, Fresno for the acquisition, construction, and sale of two single-family developments.
+Country Meadows, developed by Habitat for Humanity, including eight single-family residences for sale to eligible low-moderate income households in the nearby community of Riverdale.
+Program 8: Preserving Assisted Housing Preserving the existing affordable housing stock is a costeffective approach to providing affordable housing in Huron.
 The City must guard against the loss of housing units available to lower income households.
 There are 88 assisted units in two developments - Tierra Del Vista Apartments and Silver Birch Apartments - that that are considered at risk of conversion to market rate by 2025.
 The City will strive to preserve these at-risk units as affordable housing.
 Timeframe and Objectives: Monitor the status of any HUD receipt/approval of Notices of Intent and Plans of Action filed by property owners to convert to market rate units, and immediately upon notification of intent to terminate affordability restrictions, take the following actions: Identify non-profit organizations as potential purchasers/ managers of at-risk housing units.
-Explore funding sources available to purchase affordability covenants on at-risk projects, transfer ownership of at-risk projects to public or non-profit agencies, purchase existing buildings to replace at- risk units, or construct replacement units.
-Ensure the tenants are properly noticed and informed of their rights and eligibility to obtain special Section 8 vouchers reserved for tenants of converted HUD properties.
+Explore funding sources available to purchase affordability covenants on at-risk projects, transfer ownership of at-risk projects to public or non-profit agencies, purchase existing buildings to replace at-risk units, or construct replacement units.
 With the City's support, Tierra Del Vista Apartments and Silver Birch Apartments renewed their USDA Section 515 and LIHTC funding and continue to provide affordable housing in Huron.
 The City continues to monitor the status of any HUD receipt/approval of Notices of Intent and Plans of Action filed by property owners to convert to market rate units.
 Throughout the planning period, the City remained ready to take actions to preserve or replace units and ensure proper tenant notification and support upon a property's notification of intent to terminate affordability restrictions.
 No such notifications were received.
-Continue
+Modify and Continue.
+New Program 11.